medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 #### CouchDB Node 2 and Node 3

-Create `/home/ubuntu/cht/docker-compose.yml` on Node 2 and 3.
-Change the 3rd and 12th line to be `couchdb.2` or `couchdb.3` according to the node you're on:
+Create a file  `/home/ubuntu/cht/docker-compose.yml` on Node 2 and 3 with this contents:

 {{< highlight yaml "linenos=table" >}}
 version: '3.9'